Skip to content

 1. The guarantee of a position on return to the district does not guarantee the same position previously held, but an equivalent position.

-3. The employee must submit a written application for leave to the superintendent, by April 1 of the school year prior to the requested leave year for those requests seeking a one-year leave.
-For shorter term leaves during the school year, the employee must submit a written application to the superintendent at least 60 days.
+3. The employee must submit a written application for leave to the superintendent/designee by April 1 of the school year prior to the requested leave year for those requests seeking a one-year leave.
+For shorter term leaves during the school year, the employee must submit a written application to the superintendent/designee at least 60 days prior to leaving.
 All requests must be accompanied by a supervisor’s written recommendation.

 4. The reason to request a leave of absence shall not include accepting another position.
 If, after the Board approves a leave, an employee accepts another position, the leave will be voided and deemed a voluntary resignation of the employee.